roopa-pai/queerstuff/index.md

 ## Introduction

 This website is meant to help queer folx find queer events more easily.
-We hope this helps people in the queer community avoidfeelings of isolationby helping them find events easily,  and form a networkand and get a feeling of community
+We hope this helps tackle feelings of isolation in the queer community by helping them find events easily, form networks, and get a feeling of community

 ## Current included organizations' events pages we're using include:
 [BiBerlin](https://biberlin.de/events/), [SonntagsClub](https://sonntags-club.de/programm/programm_aktuell.php) & [SchwuZ](https://www.schwuz.de/events/).